ichatz/iot-netprofiler/README.md

-# iot-netprofiler
+# IoT Network Profiler

-IoT Network Profiler
+This repository examines how to profile IoT networks based on ICMP statistics.